Logo for University of Iowa Health Care This logo represents the University of Iowa Health Care

 2. Imaging

-1. Not required, but consider CT scan if significant decreased neck ROM with pain on turning, to assess posterior pharyngeal space involvement, or if findings are unusual (eg. bilateral swelling)
+1. Not always required but commonly performed - consider CT scan if significant decreased neck ROM with pain on turning, to assess posterior pharyngeal space involvement, or if findings are unusual (eg. bilateral swelling)

 2. CT: Look for a rim-enhancing fluid collection in the peritonsillar space